 In 2019, Forest Ridge students contributed 6,556 hours of service to our community.

-In addition to service projects coordinated by Forest Ridge faculty, high school students also take part in several popular service clubs such as the Rotary Interact Club and Sacred Heart Network global service projects.
-Our students’ dedication to service well-exceeds the required 80 service hours during their high school years.
+In addition to service projects coordinated by Forest Ridge faculty, upper school students also take part in several popular service clubs such as the Rotary Interact Club and Sacred Heart Network global service projects.
+Our students’ dedication to service well-exceeds the required 80 service hours during their upper school years.